domfarolino/mage/README.md

 ### Sending `MessagePipes` cross-process

-The previous section illustrates sending a message over a bound message pipe to another process, using a single remote/receiver pair that spans the two processes.
+The previous sections illustrate sending a message over a bound message pipe to another process, using a single remote/receiver pair that spans the two processes.
 But usually you don't want just a single interface responsible for every single message sent between two processes.
 That leads to bad layering and